 Pothole repairs fall into three categories: temporary, semi-permanent and permanent.
-In simple terms, a temporary repair is simply fill and go, whereas a permanent one will involve a way of bonding new and old material and compaction.
-And semi-permanent is somewhere in between.
+In simple terms, a temporary repair is simply fill and go, whereas a permanent one involves a way of bonding new and old material followed by compaction, then semi-permanent is somewhere in between.

 A temporary repair is required when a road authority, or its contractor, considers the pothole to be a significant hazard and has to take swift action.
-This could be due to its size or location, including the type of road and how heavily trafficked it is.
 In such cases, road crews will be targeted to execute a temporary repair within 48 hours or even less, with a more permanent repair then planned as part of an ongoing maintenance and repair regime.

-A semi-permanent repair could involve hot or cold asphalt and would include the removal of water and debris.
-Having cut vertical edges outside the failed material for the pothole, the new asphalt would be added and compacted.
-For smaller potholes, the edges may be left as they are but this will hinder compaction and possibly reduce durability.
+A semi-permanent repair would include the removal of water and debris.
+Having cut vertical edges outside the failed material for the pothole, the new asphalt (either hot or cold) would be added and compacted.
+For smaller potholes, the edges may be left as they are, but this can hinder compaction and possibly reduce durability.

 Permanent repairs go a step further.
-After the pothole area has been prepared by cutting vertical edges and cleaning it out, a bond coat is applied to the base and sides of the opening and then hot asphalt – or sometimes cold asphalt – is added and compacted.
+Traditionally, after the pothole area has been prepared by cutting vertical edges and cleaning it out, a bond coat is applied to the base and sides of the opening and then hot asphalt (although sometimes cold) is added and compacted.

 There are several factors that affect the durability of a pothole repair.
-Among the most important are the way that the pothole is prepared, the bond between existing and new material and the make-up of the repair material itself.
-National Highways’ surface repair standard states that repair material should be compatible and consistent with surrounding materials; cold mix material can only be used in a hot mix road surface on a temporary basis.
+Among the most important are the way that the pothole is actually prepared, the bond between existing and new material and the make-up of the repair material itself - National Highways’ surface repair standard states that repair material should be compatible and consistent with surrounding materials.

 Most repair methods have a weakness: the joint between old and new (the seam).
-If there’s no bond coat, or if the coat hasn’t been diligently installed and isn’t performing perfectly all the way around the patch, water will get in and widen the crack leading to ravelling and eventually another pothole.
+If the bond coat hasn’t been diligently installed and isn’t performing effectively around the entire patch, water will get in and widen the crack, eventually leading to another pothole.
 How long that will take depends on factors such as the volume and weight of traffic and weather conditions.

-The Thermal Road Repairs system was created to completely remove any joints and hence any weak points.
-Because it involves heating up the existing road material in and around the area of the pothole in a controlled way until its workable, adding a small amount of new hot material, mixing the two and finally compacting, it creates a seamless repair with new and old material becoming one due to the heating and compaction processes.
-That means that you really do have a permanent repair.
+Our Thermal Road Repairs system was thus created to completely remove any joints and subsequently any weak points.
+It involves heating up the existing road material in and around the area of the pothole, adding a small amount of new hot material, mixing the two and finally compacting, which creates a seamless repair with the new and old material becoming one.
+That means that you really do have a permanent repair solution.

-Thermal Road Repairs is a green technology company which supplies systems to improve the quality, cost and time efficiency of road repairs and paving – at a far lower environmental cost than traditional methods.
-It invests significantly in R&D, to create new technologies and to continuously improve existing ones.
+Here at Thermal Road Repairs, we are a green technology company that supplies systems to improve the quality, cost and time efficiency of road repairs and paving – at a far lower environmental cost than traditional methods.